Skip to content

 Exceptions and substitutions of transfer courses may be made with approval by the student's advisor and the developmental faculty.
 These courses should be an explicit part of the student’s coursework plan based on the department’s projected offerings/course schedule.

-Elective courses outside developmental area: In consultation with their advisors, students are expected to broaden their backgrounds by taking courses outside the developmental area.
+Elective courses outside developmental area: In consultation with their advisors, students are expected to broaden their backgrounds by taking three additional courses, two of which need to be outside the Developmental area.
 Electives may also be used to provide a more in-depth study of a particular area.
 All electives need to be content courses at the 200 level.

 Students should select elective courses that complement their current research focuses.
 Students may opt to fill this requirement with psychology courses offered by the health and quantitative psychology faculty, or with courses outside the psychology department.
 We encourage students to consult the course schedules of various disciplines on campus, such as anthropology, cognitive science, biology, computer science, sociology or public health, among others.

-Developmental psychology seminar: Students focusing on developmental psychology are expected to register for the Developmental Psychology Seminar Series each semester.
+Developmental Psychology Seminar (PSY 239): Students focusing on developmental psychology are expected to register for the Developmental Psychology Seminar Series each semester.
 Attendance at all meetings is strongly encouraged.
 Note that this course does not count toward the elective requirement.

 Research or Directed Study: It is highly recommended that students register for credits of PSY 295 or 299 each semester unless they are already registered for 16 credits.
 PSY 295/299 credits can be used to bring students’ total semester enrollment to at least 12 credits (full-time status).
 Students are expected to engage in research each semester regardless of whether s/he is registered for PSY 295/299 credit.
 About the fourth year, these courses will be replaced with PSY 297 as work commences on dissertation research.
 Topics, the type of research performed and the number of credits for PSY 295 or 299 are determined in consultation with each student's advisor and are part of the research mentoring process of the program.